5 May, 2022

-Whether you spotted the slim new moon crescent on Sunday night or played it safe and kept fasting until Tuesday (guilty!), it’s now officially the end of the holy month of Ramadan.
-The ninth month of the Islamic lunar calendar, it’s observed by Muslims globally as a time of great reflection with acts including plenty of prayers and an emphasis on community and charity.
+The ninth month of the Islamic lunar calendar, this year, Ramadan starts on Tuesday, 12 March, 2024.
+Ramadan is observed by Muslims globally as a time of great reflection with acts including plenty of prayers and an emphasis on community and charity.
 In particular, Muslims believe the Quran (their Holy Book) was revealed to the (last) Holy Prophet in Ramadan.

 But you might know this month for its most visible marker — fasting.
 Obligatory for all adult Muslims who are able to (with plenty of concessions for those who are acutely or chronically ill, travelling, pregnant and breastfeeding, diabetic, menstruating and so on), refraining from food and water from sunrise to sunset is one of the Sunni Five Pillars of Islam and one of the Ten Twelver Shia Obligatory Acts of Islam; as well as being equally important for other various sects.